the bighorn: The missing piece

 one of the last tracts of intact wilderness in Alberta

-the bighorn is threatened by resource development and inappropriate motorized recreation
+the bighorn is vulnerable to resource development and under-regulated recreational use

 Metallurgical coal mining in the Bighorn is a serious threat and affects the flow and cleanliness of nearby rivers and water.
 The east end of the Bighorn is crisscrossed with forestry access roads, OHV trails — both regulated and unregulated — and seismic lines.